qexat/w-tmp-vscode/docs/README.md

 ### Windows

-No idea what is VS Code extensions' path.
+No idea what VS Code extensions' path is.
 Perhaps in `C:\Program Data\`?
 If you find it, just do the same as for Linux/macOS but using this path instead.